 Published on Nov 26, 2018

-Pilot program with NGS students The computer programming course will be introduced to students in the new school year.
-Ten IT teachers and 2431 students from four NGS schools - Sisowath, Prek Leap, Prek Anhjanh and Kampong Cham high schools– will be trained in computer programming.
-Sisowath high school starts first (October 1, 2018) while the other three high schools start in mid-October.
-(Stay tuned for new updates)
+Pilot Program with NGS Students The computer programming course will be introduced to students in the new school year.
+Ten IT teachers and 2,431 students from four NGS schools - Sisowath, Prek Leap, Prek Anhjanh, and Kampong Cham High Schools - will receive training in computer programming.
+Sisowath High School will start first on October 1, 2018, while the other three high schools will start in mid-October.